 By Greg Vitali

-State Rep. Greg Vitali, of Delaware County, is the ranking Democrat on the state House Environmental Resources and Energy Committee.
-He represents the 166th House District, and writes from Harrisburg.
-Readers may email him at [email protected] This op-Ed first appeared in The Philadelphia Inquirer.
+State Rep. Greg Vitali, of Delaware County, is the ranking Democratic member of the House Environmental Resources and Energy Committee.
+He writes from Harrisburg.
+Readers may email him at [email protected]